Gourav-334/maltose/include/README.md

 - `data_strcuts/` - Contains all the headers related to various **data structures**.
 - `manuals/` - Contains all the headers for messages to be displayed on terminal when required.
 - `utils/` - Contains all the headers for **utility programs**.
+- `common_store.h` - Header implementation of common storage for all units, for dependency-free usage of global variables.
 - `file_loader.h` - Header for file loader, which loads a file from disk to RAM.

 ---